menuclose

 Trading platforms

-The Vanguard U.K. website is very basic in its design.
-However, I found it easy to open an account in just a matter of minutes.
+I found it easy to open an account in just a matter of minutes.
 You can link to another account, which means you can view another person’s account (with permission) and they can see yours.
 This is handy for couples when managing their household finances.
 Other investment platforms, such as Hargreaves Lansdown and AJ Bell, also offer this feature.
 You can also see Junior ISA accounts you may hold for any children.
-Vanguard does not offer Junior SIPPs.
+Vanguard doesn't offer junior SIPPs.

-Research, help, and support is more limited than at other brokers.
+Research, help, and support are more limited than at other brokers.
 But Vanguard’s lack of extensive investor options means it is easy enough for even a novice investor to figure out.
+You can filter funds by risk appetite, asset class, or geographical location.
 Just pick a fund and start investing.
 There are no charges for switching investments if you feel you have made an error.
 It’s worth doing some reading elsewhere on the difference between accumulation and income choices and how to decide whether you want to lean towards equities or bonds.
 Interactive Investor, Hargreaves Lansdown, Fidelity or AJ Bell are helpful for this type of guidance.

 Feature Vanguard UK Investor logoVanguard UK Investor